Silent film: Projection speed

 Until the standardization of the projection speed of 24 frames per second (fps) for sound films between 1926 and 1930, silent films were shot at variable speeds (or "frame rates") anywhere from 12 to 40 fps, depending on the year and studio.
 "Standard silent film speed" is often said to be 16 fps as a result of the Lumière brothers' Cinématographe, but industry practice varied considerably; there was no actual standard.
 William Kennedy Laury Dickson, an Edison employee, settled on the astonishingly fast 40 frames per second.
 Additionally, cameramen of the era insisted that their cranking technique was exactly 16 fps, but modern examination of the films shows this to be in error, and that they often cranked faster.
 Unless carefully shown at their intended speeds silent films can appear unnaturally fast or slow.
 However, some scenes were intentionally undercranked during shooting to accelerate the action—particularly for comedies and action films.

-Cinématographe Lumière at the Institut Lumière, France.
-Such cameras had no audio recording devices built into the cameras.